pubg/api-documentation-content/rst/getting-started.rst

 In response you will be given a list of match IDs that you can lookup on the matches endpoint.

-Note: Be sure to use the pc-tournaments shard when looking up tournament matches.
+Note: Be sure to use the pc-tournament shard when looking up tournament matches.

 To see exactly what the tournament responses will look like, please head over to the :ref:`tournaments` page.